dborovyk08/dbkube-monitoring/README.md

 ## Kubernetes (for MAC)

+> [!NOTE]
+> This is pure Mac OS installation.
+Please comment if you would like to have docs for another OS (Win,Linux)

 1) The easiest way to run containers on Mac is to use **Colima**
     ```
     brew install colima